fathat/pyweek34/design/space-chopper.md

 ### Level #3 Mars

 We take the fight back to the Red Planet!
 Less civilian rescue and more crazy offense.
 This level should feel very cathartic as you get to fuck things up.

+## Random ideas

+* Enemies and civilians should occasionally have both text bubbles and thought bubbles describing their reaction to the moment
+* Magnus and Ingirid should develop their relationship by talking while the action is going on.
+  * It would be funny to require the player to respond to conversation prompts while they're fighting, maybe with a 1/2/3 keypress.
+* Dialog should be some sort of robotic speaking thingy (not text to speech, abstract, like in Crying Suns)

 ## Technical Bullshit